 Electric, hybrid, petrol, diesel – which used cars are in demand?

 The Toyota Auris Hybrid has seen the greatest increase at 69% – and this model has been out of production for almost three years, while the Kia Soul Electric is up by 64% on average.

 Although greener hybrid or electric cars are in demand, the chart above illustrates that there is still a huge demand for petrol and diesel vehicles.

 This could mean that the car sat on your driveway has also gone up in value, or at least not depreciated as quickly as usual.

 With demand continuing to increase, you may find that your car has grown in value, or at least not depreciated quite as much as you thought it would.

 How to check?
 Try using websites like Webuyanycar.com for an estimate that may surprise you.

-So, if you’re looking to part with your car, there’s never been a better time to sell, particularly if you were looking to trade up, the gap between the value of your current vehicle and a newer car is likely to have reduced.
-That said, new car stock is still under pressure, so finding what you want may be the challenge here, as might be the waiting list.
+If you’re looking to part with your car, there’s never been a better time to sell.
+Particularly if you are considering selling your household’s second car due to one person now working from home.
+However, if you are looking to trade up, it is clear that new car stock is still under pressure, so finding what you want may be a challenge!